How to Lower Insulation Cost with Energy Efficiency Rebates

 Contact your energy provider directly to see what rebates are available for insulation projects.

-Consumers Energy and DTE are just two examples of energy providers here in Michigan who offer rebates to customers who are adding insulation to their homes.
+Consumers Energy and DTE are just two examples of energy providers in Michigan that offer rebates to customers who add insulation to their homes.

-A Michigan homeowner who makes energy-efficient home improvements are eligible for rebates from Consumers Energy, DTE, and SEMCO, as well as other companies across Michigan.
+A Michigan homeowner who makes energy-efficient home improvements is eligible for rebates from Consumers Energy, DTE, and SEMCO, as well as other companies across Michigan.

-These rebates can vary between $50 and all the way up to $1,000, depending on the scope of work.
+These rebates can range from $50 to $1,000, depending on the scope of work.

 Your Insulation Contractor